 They help you live your life proactively, according to your values, personality, desires…

-Don’t fall into the trap and work (only) for someone else’s dreams.
+Don’t fall into a trap and work (only) for someone else’s dreams.

 And when it comes to productivity, by having a goal you’ll already have a pretty good sense of what is important on your to-do list.

-You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks which compete for priority.
+You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks that compete for priority.

 How to pick the most important one to start with it first?